HL7/cqf-recommendations/pages/examples/ckd/ckd-guideline.md

 The provision of care for chronic health conditions typically includes guidance delivered in two ways:
 * Alerts presented to a clinician at the point of care, e.g. when the calculated kidney failure risk exceeds a threshold.
   * Delivered using CDS Hooks embedded within the EHR system workflow.
-* A new patient-specific care plan is created with interventions (order sets) determined by guideline recommendations.
+* Create a patient-specific care plan with interventions (order sets) determined by guideline recommendations.
   * Delivered as a FHIR CarePlan resource with associated activities, including MedicationRequest, ServiceRequest, and Appointment resources.
 May include a new or revised FHIR CareTeam resource specifying participants and their roles.

 The included FHIR and CQL examples illustrate both of these use cases.

+### Decision Support Alerts: CKD Risk Assessment
+This example is configured for deployment into the cqf-ruler server for deployment using CDS-Hooks.

+Example FHIR resources
+* PlanDefinition - plandefinition-ckd-risk-screening
+* ActivityDefinition - activitydefinition-ckd-referral-nephrology (conditional, based on risk)
+* CQL - ckd-risk-logic.cql
+* Library - library-ckd-recommendations
+* ValueSets - ckd-valuesets

 ### Care Plan Order Sets
 Order sets from CKD practice guidelines are categorized for presentation to clinicians and/or when creating and executing order sets that require different order management processes.
 The provided examples include the following order set categories: